haliconfr/musyrd/README.md

 ! to use this app you need an algolia search account and a firebase and firebase storage account !

-db.collection("users") contains all user data in text form db.collection("releases") contains all content that reviews can be posted of
+db.collection("users") contains all user data in text form, db.collection("releases") contains all content that reviews can be posted of